jyrgenn/jpylib/package-pgetopt/README.md

 # first non-comment line must be the short description:
 POSIX-conformant command-line option parser (plus long options)

+[This project is now integrated into `jpylib` and will no longer be released separately.
+Actually, the `jpylib.pgetopts` is already more up to date than this.]

 Use it like this:

     import pgetopt